How to Generate Subtitles with Accurate Timestamps

 Keep Caption Length Under 42 Characters

-For readability, each subtitle line should be no longer than 42 characters and stay on screen for at least 1 second.
+Each line should max out around 42 characters and stay on screen at least 1 second.

 Use Two-Line Captions for Longer Sentences

-Break long sentences into two lines for better readability:
+Break long sentences into two lines for readability:

 This is the first line